SFU-CMPT-201/lecture-notes/12-basic-crypto.md

           who can use the private key to encrypt.
 * Digital certificate
     * Digital certificates use digital signatures.
+    * Scenario: When you communicate with a website, e.g., Instagram, you can use their public key to encrypt your data, which only Instagram can decrypt.
+This is safer for login credentials, etc.
+        * Question: How do you get the public key of Instagram?
+        * One way is for Instagram to send you the public key, when you first go to the website.
-    * When you use your browser to go to Instagram, how do you know if you're really communicating with Instagram?
+        * Then the question is how do you know if the public key really belongs to Instagram?
+A rogue website can disguise as Instagram and send you a wrong key.
-    * If you use HTTP, there is no guarantee.
+    * If you use HTTP, there is no encryption.
     * However, if you use HTTPS, Instagram will send you its public key as well as something called a *digital certificate* that proves that the public key indeed belongs to Instagram.
     * Your OS verifies the authenticity of the digital certificate.